 Third, landlord fines under the new Act are significant.
 Local councils can now issue civil penalties of up to £40,000 for certain offences.
 A landlord facing both a council fine and an RRO claim at the same time may be more inclined to settle, which could shorten timelines for some claimants.

-The guidance published by the Legal Action Group in November 2025 clarified several procedural steps for RROs under the new framework, and tribunals are expected to update their standard directions to reflect the new legislation over the coming months.
+GOV.UK has published updated rent repayment order guidance for tenants under the new framework, and tribunals are expected to refresh their standard directions to reflect the new legislation over the coming months.

 If your claim involves an offence that straddles the May 2026 commencement date, get advice on which limitation period applies to your specific facts.
-You can read more about the fines landlords now face under the Renters' Rights Act and what that means for your leverage as a claimant.
+You can read more about the fines landlords now face under the Renters' Rights Act and what that means for your bargaining position as a claimant.

 A rent repayment order takes 3 to 6 months.
 That's real time, but it produces real money, and the process is accessible without a solicitor if your evidence is in order.